DamianvdB/Star_Wars/README.md

 <br/><br/><br/>

 # Resources
-All the information about the Star Wars films are from the following APIs:
+All information about the Star Wars films are from the following APIs:
 * www.swapi.co
 * www.themoviedb.org